 Page Central flips page production upside down.
 A patent-pending paging engine in Page Central coaxes the browser to render the continuous XML-as-HTML page to neat, cookie-cut pages with publisher logos, footnotes, and page numbers.
 The floats stay close to their citations.
 The page is produced only when the user calls it - page on demand, the arrival of zero-inventory page production.

 You publish in your style of copy editing, XML, DTD, Schema; in single column or two.
 It is a feat of auto-pagination on the browser.
 There is no legacy desktop application.
 It is one-touch pagination, and it happens in seconds.
 Ah, it used to take days - Send file to typesetter -> Repaginate -> Regenerate Dataset -> Reload -> and Send a million signals to dozens of workflow systems that all this is happening.
 Forget it.
 Now you don’t need a typesetter to paginate and repaginate.

 PgC went live for an open access journal in August 2015.
-Since then it has been rolled out to over 1300 journals producing nearly 1.5 million pages.
+Since then it has been rolled out to over 1500 journals, books and book series producing nearly 5 million pages.
 Is it the beginning of the end of DTP?
 Can we make the page fixed or fluid, print or electronic, for computer or device?
 Can we cut costs?
 Can we make the page interactive?
 Can the page support rich media?
 Can we generate usage data and analytics?
 Can we drive engagement?
 Can we get STM publishing to be on the same page?

 Excellent system for fast publication after the acceptance.

 Very good process of submission of corrected proof.

 Excellent interface.
 In places where I could not make the changes I needed, I left a comment, which was very helpful.

 This is a great tool - way better than other options!